GJSkinner/matter-browser-extension/README.md

 # matter-browser-extension
-University Capstone Project - an A.I. powered browser extension for the detection of fake news
+An A.I. powered browser extension for the detection of fake news